global-asp/asp-source/en/0281_how-ant-saved-dove.md

 slingshots.

 ##
-“There is a big white
+"There is a big white
 dove that comes here
-to drink,” said one boy.
+to drink," said one boy.
-“We will have it for
+"We will have it for
-supper tonight.”
+supper tonight."

 ##

 ##
-“I cannot let the boys
+"I cannot let the boys
 kill White Dove.
 But I am so tiny, what
-can I do?”
+can I do?"

 ##
 Just then White Dove